kyyberi/DataProductLLM/PoC/prompts/readme.md

 ## Prompt x: Summary the results

 This prompt writes a summary of the results.
 This can be used in communicating with the customer.
+Summarize the customer case and needs.
+Then explain the data product matching the needs and contributing the customer goals.